byu-cs324/byu-cs324/03-hw-fork-exec/README.md

      (Hint: See "Note the following further points" in the man page for `fork(2)`)

- 20. The way that you have set things up, one process is writing to the pipe, and another is reading from the pipe.  *Can the communication also go in reverse order, such that two processes were reading and writing to one another over the same pipe?*  (Hint: see the man page for `pipe(7)`.)
+ 20. The way that you have set things up, one process is is writing to its end of the pipe, while the other is reading from its end of the pipe.  *Can the communication also go in reverse direction, such that each process is both reading and writing from its end of the pipe?*  (Hint: see the man page for `pipe(7)`.)

  21. Modify `fork.c` according to the following: